marinapsvreis/reactjs-rocketseat-ignite-2022-ignite-call/README.md

 obs2: It is also necessary to pay attention to migrations and schema configurations according to the bank you are going to use.

+## ❗Known issues:

+- In a production environment, checking the hours that have passed is not converted to local time.
+I intend to fix this soon.

 ## 🖥 Project Images

 ![preview](./IgniteCall.gif)
 ![preview](./GoogleCalendarMirror.png)